 Walmart Inc.’s marketing mix or 4P revolves around the nature of the retail business, its strategic goals, and industry situation.
 This situation presents opportunities for adopting marketing strategies that address local, regional, and international retail industry conditions.
 Walmart’s cost leadership generic strategy for competitive strategy, along with the company’s intensive growth strategies, influences the definition of this marketing mix.
 The 4Ps are linked to the company’s strategic choices as one of the biggest retailers in the world.
 This marketing mix is part of Walmart’s strategic plans to grow globally.
-The strategies and tactics included in the marketing mix lead to considerable success, especially despite major competitors like Amazon and Whole Foods, as well as Costco Wholesale, eBay, and Home Depot.
-The Porter’s Five Forces analysis of Walmart Inc. indicates that these firms exert a strong competitive force, requiring an innovative approach to ensure that the company’s marketing mix is effective.
+The strategies and tactics included in the marketing mix lead to considerable success, despite major competitors, like Amazon and Whole Foods, as well as Costco and Home Depot.
+The Five Forces analysis of Walmart Inc. indicates that these firms exert a strong competitive force, requiring an innovative approach to ensure that the company’s marketing mix is effective.
 Through a coordinated strategic effort pertaining to product, place, promotion, and price (4Ps), the retail and e-commerce enterprise maintains its strong industry position.

 Elements of Walmart’s Marketing Mix